mchaffin17/AirPollutionFinalProject/README.md

 This notebook works to generate particular clusters of urban areas given their pollutant profiles.
 Furthermore, it looks at differences in environmental and demographic variables between the clusters.

 [**UnsupervisedLearning_pt2.ipynb**](https://github.com/mchaffin17/AirPollutionFinalProject/blob/master/UnsupervisedLearning_pt2.ipynb)
-This notebook seeks to create classifiers to predict which type of pollutant profile a city has given their environmental and demographic characteristics.
-Analysis was validated using cities in France.
+This notebook seeks to extend cluster identities to US cities that are missing values for some pollutants using KNN.
+Additionally, it tries to see if French cities fall within the clusters generated with US cities to generalize these pollutant profiles beyond the US.

 ##Data Files in this Repository
 There are several files in this repository beyond the ipython notebooks.
 There are 11 datafiles:<br>